ShanaraTech/SMU_HW_SEPT_2023/21 - Alphabet Soup Deep Learning/21_Starter_Code_Shanara/README.md

 Image Courtesy of [JJ Ying](https://unsplash.com/@jjying)

 # Background:
 "The nonprofit foundation Alphabet Soup wants a tool to help it select the applicants for funding with the best chance of success in their ventures.
 Using Machine Learning and Neural Networks, create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-A CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years has been provided as the initial dataset to perform this task.
+A CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years has been provided as the initial dataset to perform this task."
+2024 edX Boot Camps, LLC

 # Instructions
   - Step 1: Preprocess the Data